Recent Figures Show New Home Prices Rise, Sales Drop in Billings

 The Billings, MT market saw a drop in new home closings year-over-year in January, and the percentage fall that was steeper than December 2013 gave implications of worsening market conditions.
 There was a 30.4% drop in new home closings from a year earlier.
 This was after the housing market saw a 3.7% drop year-over-year in December.

-A total of 314 new homes were sold during the 12 months that ended in August, up from 313 for the year that ended in July.
+A total of 325 new homes were sold during the 12 months that ended in January, down from 332 for the year that ended in December.

-As a percentage of overall housing closings, new home closings accounted for 11.2%.
-This marks a rise from 9.0% of total closings a year earlier.
-Following a year-over-year decline in July, closings of new and existing homes also fell year-over-year in August.
+Out of all housing closings, new home closings accounted for 9.4%.
+A year ago, new home closings accounted for 10.1%.
+Following a year-over-year rise in December, closings of new and existing homes fell year-over-year in January.

 Pricing and Mortgage Trends

 Along with new home prices, there was an increase year-over-year in the average mortgage size on newly sold homes.
-It increased to $214,397 in August, a 3.2% gain.
-In July 2013, average mortgage size on newly sold homes saw a 21.9% gain year-over-year from a year earlier.
+In January 2014, the average mortgage size was $287,185, up 12.6% from a year earlier.
+Average mortgage size slid 10.9% in December 2013 from a year earlier.